Jackeyyyyyyyy/Towards-Trustworthy-Rumor-Detection-with-Interpretable-Graph-Structural-Learning/README.md

 To learn more about the dataset, please refer to [RvNN](https://github.com/majingCUHK/Rumor_RvNN) for more details.

 ## About
-If you have any question, please contact zhenyu dot h at outlook dot com

 **If you find this code useful, please cite our paper.**